September 2013 Newsletter

 Why Have A Holiday Cottage Website?

-This might be a strange article coming from us - but it actually reveals 3 distinct benefits you can get from having a website that advertising on a directory won't deliver.
-OK, I expect that in telling you about this, we may be preaching to the converted here, as you have to have a website to appear on My Favourites, but you might find it a useful read all the same.
+This might be a strange article coming from us, but it actually reveals three distinct benefits of having a website that advertising on a directory won't deliver.
+OK, I expect that in telling you about this, we may preach to the converted here, as you have to have a website to appear on My Favourites, but you might find it a helpful read all the same.

 Top Tip: Service Your Boilers!

-It's the time of the year when central heating systems that have been sleeping in the spring are suddenly required to burst into life.
+It's the time of the year when central heating systems that have been sleeping in the spring suddenly need to burst into life.

 And burst they do as it's also the time of the year when central heating systems are most likely to break down.
 Sod's Law dictates this only happens when guests are in residence, at which point, in addition to an engineer's emergency call-out fees, you now have to add the cost of compensation and risk a damaging review.